Error reading large number of Raster files

 The C runtime library used when compiling FME limits the maximum number of open files to 512 on a Windows operating system.
 Attempting to read more than 512 source raster images may cause FME to fail while attempting to open a file for reading or writing.
 Even transformers like the RasterCheckpointer that write temporary files may trigger the failure.

-To work around the problem, create a set of smaller sub-mosaics using a RasterMosaicker, then use the RasterCheckpointer to cache them to disk.
-The subsequent full mosaic will use the checkpointed sub-mosaics as its image source, rather than the original data, avoiding the need to open a large number of files.
+To work around the problem, create a set of smaller sub-mosaics using a RasterMosaicker and then use the RasterCheckpointer to cache them to disk.
+The subsequent full mosaic will use the checkpointed sub-mosaics as its image source rather than the original data, avoiding the need to open a large number of files.

 Example: